AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 >[!NOTE]
 >
 >To generate a video's metadata and associated video image thumbnails, the video itself needs to go through the encoding process in Dynamic Media.
-In AEM, the **Dynamic Media Encode Video** workflow encodes video if you have enabled dynamic media and set up video cloud services.
+In AEM, the **[!UICONTROL Dynamic Media Encode Video]** workflow encodes video if you have enabled dynamic media and set up video cloud services.
 This workflow captures workflow process history and failure information.
 See [Monitoring video encoding and YouTube publishing progress](/help/assets/video.md#monitoring-video-encoding-and-youtube-publishing-progress).
-If you have enabled dynamic media and set up video cloud services, the **Dynamic Media Encode Video** workflow automatically takes effect when you upload a video.
-(If you are not using dynamic media, the **DAM Update Asset** workflow takes effect.)
+If you have enabled dynamic media and set up video cloud services, the **[!UICONTROL Dynamic Media Encode Video]** workflow automatically takes effect when you upload a video.
+(If you are not using dynamic media, the **[!UICONTROL DAM Update Asset]** workflow takes effect.)
 >
 >Metadata is useful when you are searching for assets.
 The thumbnails are static video images that are generated during encoding.
 They are required by the AEM system and used in the user interface to help you visually identify videos in the Cards view, Search Results view, and the Asset List view.
 You can see the generated thumbnails when you tap the Renditions icon (a painter's palette) of an encoded video.